Swapnil-N/Pong/README.md

 # Pong
-Pong made in pygame using python
+Pong made in python using the pygame library